qwertxzy/nozama-api/README.md

 **Response**

 - `200 OK` on success
-- `401 Unauthorized` if the session_id is not valid
+- `401 Unauthorized` if the session_id could not be found
+- `400 Bad Request` if the session_id is too long

 ```json
 {